EDUCBA

 4. Drop an Index

-The below command is used to drop the index and also the index table storing indexes.
+Use the following command to delete both the index and the table storing indexes.

 DROP INDEX IF EXISTS index_name ON base_table_name